CSC207-UofT/course-project-git-good-207/phase0/CRC_Cards.md

 Class Name: LoginManager
 Parent Class: N/A
-Responsibilities: verifies User credentials; if credentials are correct, it stores the currently logged in User; clears the current User on logout
+Responsibilities: verifies User credentials; if credentials are correct, it stores the currently logged in User; clears the current User on logout, handles new User signup;
-Collaborators: User, Post, Comment, UserManager
+Collaborators: User, UserManager, DatabaseManager

 Class Name: FeedManager
 Parent Class: N/A